caltechlibrary/newt/newt.1.md

 : holds key value pairs of which can be referenced in the values of models, routes and templates.

 environment
-: (optional: newtrouter, newtmustache) this is a list of operating system environment that will be available to routes.
+: (optional: newtrouter, newthandlebars) this is a list of operating system environment that will be available to routes.
 This is used to pass in secrets (e.g. credentials) need in the pipeline

 ### Each application may have one or more of these properies.